sgrif/diesel.rs-website/src/guides/getting-started.md

 This means you are missing the client library needed for a database backend – `mysqlclient` in this case.
 You can resolve this issue by either installing the library (using the usual way to do this depending on your operating system) or by excluding the undesired default library with the `--no-default-features` flag.
-For more information on installing database backends read the documentation [here](https://github.com/diesel-rs/diesel/blob/master/guide_drafts/backend_installation.md)
+For more information on installing the required database backends, see the documentation link [here](https://github.com/diesel-rs/diesel/blob/master/guide_drafts/backend_installation.md)

 For example, if you only have PostgreSQL installed, you can use this to install `diesel_cli` with only PostgreSQL: